DerekYves/blog_archives/_posts/2016-05-10-Sharing_R_code_in_a_group.markdown

         # Make a new environment:
         fdirs <- new.env()

-3. Run add this function to "file_dir_params.R", which is used to save a simple string indicating the host's OS type:
+3. Now add this function to the "file_dir_params.R", which is used to save a simple string indicating the host's OS type:

         # Function to standardize host OS name
         get_os <- function(){